Bill Cushenbery: Surfin' Bird

 One of the last custom cars done by Cushenbery was Surfin' Bird; a modified 1956 Ford Thunderbird given away by 93/KHJ Boss Radio as part of the station's 'Summer of the Big Kahuna' promotion.

 Cushenbery was contracted to build Surfin' Bird with a budget of $5,000 and a tight completion deadline.
 Boss radio ran multiple promotional spots for the contest, several of which include background grinder noise to simulate being in a working body shop while the "Big Kahuna", as portrayed by Chris Varez, asks Cushenbery to add features to the car.
 These may be the only known audio recordings of Bill Cushenbery's voice.

 Surfin' Bird was displayed at "A World On Wheels", an auto show held at the Rose Bowl in Pasadena, on 7 August 1966, and was given away one day later on 8 August on KHJ-TV.

 Personal life

+Bill married Anna Loretta Head in 1953, and had one daughter in 1954.

-Bill was married to Tanis Cushenbery (nee McAllister).
-They had two children: Bill M. Cushenbery Junior and Misty Ann.
+Bill was later married to Tanis Cushenbery (nee McAllister).
+They had two children.

 Away from cars and customizing, he built and flew F1B rubber-powered free flight model aircraft.